jhopwood-jjk/qBandas/README.md

 qBandas (QuickBase + Pandas) is a Python package designed to effeciently transfer tabular data between QuickBase applications and the popular Python data handling library Pandas.
 If you are new to Pandas, you can read more about it [here](https://pandas.pydata.org/).

 The advantages of this approach over a QuickBase pipeline are:
-* Unrestricted and _much_ faster data pre and post processing in Python.
 * Access to databases through Python libraries like [pyodbc](https://github.com/mkleehammer/pyodbc) and [SASPy](https://sassoftware.github.io/saspy/).
-* Greater control over features like error logging, automated reporting, and scheduling.
+* Greater control over features like error logging, data processing, automated reporting, and scheduling.
 * Significantly less performance impact on your QuickBase application.
-* Upload tabular data from local sources.
+* Access tabular data from local sources.

 The disadvantages of this approach compared to a pipeline are:
 * Typically longer time to deploy.